Lions for Lambs: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 47 out of 100, based on 36 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

-Film critic Roger Ebert gave it two and a half stars, noting that at the beginning of the film the viewer is "under the delusion that it's going somewhere."
-As the film progresses, Ebert wrote that interest is lost, noting, "When we begin to suspect it's going in circles, our interest flags."
+Film critic Roger Ebert gave it two and a half stars, noting that, at the beginning of the film, the viewer is "under the delusion that it's going somewhere".
+As the film progresses, Ebert wrote that interest was lost, noting: "When we begin to suspect it's going in circles, our interest flags".
 Matt Pais of the Chicago Tribune also gave the film two and a half stars, and wrote in summation: "Redford and Streep give it their all, but Cruise is Cruise, and the go-nowhere 'Lions' is more of an imitation of life than a reflection on it."
-A USA Today review gave the film two and a half stars as well, in a negative review titled: "As entertainment, 'Lions' whimpers rather than roars."
-Reviewer Claudia Puig commented, "Though characters make some strong points, the film feels preachy and falls flat as entertainment."
-The New York Post gave the film one and a half stars, and did not recommend it, writing: "if you want to be bored by pompous-assery, 'Meet the Press' is free."
-The Guardian was more critical, giving the film only one star, and calling it "a muddled and pompous film about America's war on terror."
+A USA Today review gave the film two and a half stars as well, in a negative review titled: "As entertainment, Lions whimpers rather than roars".
+Reviewer Claudia Puig commented: "Though characters make some strong points, the film feels preachy and falls flat as entertainment".
+The New York Post gave the film one and a half stars, and did not recommend it, writing that "if you want to be bored by pompous-assery, Meet the Press is free".
+The Guardian was more critical, giving the film only one star, and calling it "a muddled and pompous film about America's war on terror".